ReshetovItsMe/learn-nodejs-hw/Module_8_Unit_Tests_and_Config/README.md

 ## Task *

-Add integration tests for getUsers and create User methods with mock sequalize.
+Add integration tests for getUsers and createUser methods with mock sequalize.